Lynks/knock-rails3/README.md

 - **Find the authenticated entity from the token payload (when authenticating a request)**

-By default, KnockKnock assumes the payload as a subject (`sub`) claim containing the entity's id and calls `find` on the model.
+By default, KnockRails3 assumes the payload as a subject (`sub`) claim containing the entity's id and calls `find` on the model.
 If you want to modify this behaviour, implement within your entity model a class method `from_token_payload` that takes the payload in argument.